 Teaching English abroad is a fantastic opportunity for people who want to gain experience in international education, make a career change, or simply jump at the chance to live abroad.
-Most teachers are recent college graduates, mid-career professionals who want to change directions, or people taking gap years.

 In this post, we’ll go over the likelihood that you can teach abroad without a TEFL based on your individual situation and why you should still consider getting certified to teach English.